desh-woes/private-ai/#60DaysOfUdacity.md

 2. I am grateful to everyone who has answered my numerous questions in this slack channel. @Arka, @Archit, @Gogulaanand R, @Dustin Gogoll, @Ateniola Oluwatobi Victor, @Anna Scott, @Berenice, @sourav kumar, @Dammy, @Sumanyu Rosha, @Stark, @Abhishek Tandon, @ThienAn, @Henrique Mello, @Nawal to name a few.

 3. I am also grateful to those who constantly share opportunities on the platform.
 That is something I follow very carefully and find a lot of value in.

+### Day 52:
+**Update** - 18/08/2019
+1. Today I did some exploration for possible projects for the project showcase.
+I think I will most likely read some papers and try to recreate some of their models workinf with existing datasets.
+And try to incorporate some of the privacy preservinig techniques learnt from this course.